stephankok/progproject/REPORT.md

 - MegaChatMessage
   - userName: Name of user that send message
   - message: Message of user
-  - timeStamp: Time that message is send in milliseconds
+  - timeStamp: Time that message is sent in milliseconds

 Api
 - https://firebase.google.com/